MirolimMajidov/EventMessaging/README.md

 ## Create a subscriber with the handler and subscribe to the event

-If you want to subscribe to necessory event, first you need to create your own an event structure to subscribe.
+If you want to subscribe to necessary event, first you need to create your own an event structure to subscribe.
 Your subscriber class must implement the `IEventSubscriber` interface or inherit from the `EventSubscriber` class.
 Example:
 ```
 public class UserCreated : EventSubscriber
 {